KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 }
 ```
 !!! info
-    Do not forget to turn on Wifi on the device before starting the test, because after each launch, it will be turned off for you and the test will fail on the second run.
+    Do not forget to enable Wifi on the device before starting the test, because after each launch it will be turned off for you and the test will fail on the second run.

 Now we need to learn how to flip the device in order to perform the rest of the checks.
-The `exploit` object from the `Device` class is responsible for flipping the device, about which you can also read more in [documentation](https://kasperskylab.github.io/Kaspresso/Wiki/Working_with_Android_OS/).
+The `exploit` object from the `Device` class is responsible for flipping the device, which you can also read more about in [documentation](https://kasperskylab.github.io/Kaspresso/Wiki/Working_with_Android_OS/).

 The whole test process will now look like this:

 <ol>
     <li>Set device to portrait orientation</li>
-    <li>Checking that the button is visible and clickable</li>
+    <li>Check that the button is visible and clickable</li>
-    <li>Checking that the title does not contain text</li>
+    <li>Check that the title does not contain text</li>
     <li>Click on the button</li>
-    <li>Checking that the title text is "enabled"</li>
+    <li>Check that the title text is "enabled"</li>
     <li>Disable Wifi</li>
     <li>Click on the button</li>
-    <li>Checking that the text in the header is "disabled"</li>
+    <li>Check that the title text is "disabled"</li>
     <li>Flip the device</li>
-    <li>Check that the text on the button is still "disabled"</li>
+    <li>Check that the title text is still "disabled"</li>
 </ol>

 ```kotlin